Cayadutta Tanning Company: Inside Gloversville's Dead Tannery

 The building itself was something to see.
 Its sawtooth roof, complete with skylights, was a rare sight in today’s world of modern warehouses and factories.
 But this building wasn’t part of the sale.
 Environmental concerns and the high cost of upkeep kept it off the market.

 What stands out in this story is what happened next.
-Fastenal, the company that bought Holo-Krome’s machinery and inventory, had planned to ship everything to their big factory in Minnesota.
+Fastenal, the company that bought Holo-Krome’s machinery and inventory, had planned to ship everything to its big factory in Minnesota.
 But once they got a good look at who was still working on the factory floor, they changed their minds.

 It turned out that many of the machine operators had been with Holo-Krome for over 20 years.
 That kind of experience is rare, and it mattered, especially when it came to making the high-quality socket head screws used in everything from Harley-Davidson motorcycles and mining equipment to Disney rides, military vehicles, and diesel engines.